eskinner31/semantic_markup_leetport/readme.md

 ##Challenge

 Re-create LeetPort's checkout page by hand utilizing semantic markup.
 Be sure to get the page to look as close as possible to the image.
+All of your html must pass validation.

 ![LeetPort CheckOut page](./images/LeetPort.png)